andrew/ultimate-awesome/README.md

 - [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [awesome-containerized-security](https://github.com/koslib/awesome-containerized-security) - A collection of tools to improve your containerized apps security posture.
 - [awesome-browser-security](https://github.com/cezary-sec/awesome-browser-security) - A curated list of awesome browser security learning material. .
-- [awesome-few-shot-learning](https://github.com/indussky8/awesome-few-shot-learning) - A review for latest few-shot learning works.
 - [awesome-ml](https://github.com/sdukshis/awesome-ml) - Machine Learning Awesome List.
 - [awesome-internals](https://github.com/ghaiklor/awesome-internals) - A curated list of awesome resources and learning materials in the field of X internals.
 - [awesome-typescript-ecosystem](https://github.com/itsdouges/awesome-typescript-ecosystem) - 😎 A list of awesome TypeScript transformers, plugins, handbooks, etc.
+- [awesome-cryoem](https://github.com/kuixu/awesome-cryoem) - A collaborative list of awesome CryoEM (Cryo Electron Microscopy) resources. .
 - [awesome-vlc](https://github.com/mfkl/awesome-vlc) - 👻 A curated list of awesome VLC and LibVLC resources. .
 - [awesome-ccxt](https://github.com/suenot/awesome-ccxt) - A curated list of awesome CCXT assets, resources, and more.
 - [awesome-rethinkdb](https://github.com/d3viant0ne/awesome-rethinkdb) - A curated list of awesome RethinkDB resources, libraries, tools and applications.